stevector/stevector.github.io/_posts/2013-10-25-d8-twig-extends.md

 ### WHEN will developers start using "blocks"?

-Heavy use of the 'extends' concept in Twig will start when developers start building Drupal 8 sites and adding site-specific themes.
+Heavy use of the "extends" concept in Twig will start when developers start building Drupal 8 sites and adding site-specific themes.
 Scott Reeves pointed out to me that Jen Lampton's experimental Twig base theme for Drupal 8 [used this concept already](https://github.com/jenlampton/twiggy/blob/master/templates/node.html.twig#L98).

 ### WHAT is next?